-I’m into poetry because it tends to weave and express thoughts in unique ways.
-Poetry is often a mystery, and always a challenge.
-Like a Rubik’s Cube, it’s a puzzle of different gradients that we try and shape back together and rarely finish.
 Poetry pleases the senses and teaches us new ways to express ourselves.
-Poetry has the power to make the most out of our beautiful language, and to strike our imagination with visions and sensations that aren’t found anywhere else.
+It has the power to make the most of a language, and to strike our imagination with visions and sensations that are missing elsewhere.

-On the one hand, he’s a fascinating and unique human being with a talent for writing that, to me, is unsurpassed.
-On the other, he’s somebody I seem to desperately relate to as I go through life.
 I’d rather not, of course.
-I’m no special poet, and I would rather find the kind of happiness that always seems to elude Marvell and his work.
+I would rather find the kind of happiness that always seems to have eluded Marvell and his work.
 But none of us want to feel alone in the path of life we are taking.
-Marvell, I sense, has become almost a lifestyle rather than an interest.
-While there’s a certain perpetual charm to that, it really needs to stop.

 And so I ask: what do I value, and what do I want to be defined by?
 The number of books I’ve written?
 What I feel that I’ve achieved?
 Having a work-life balance that makes me happy?
 The love of others?

 If I had a choice to make, to sacrifice my academic climes to leave loneliness behind, I think I would choose – in Marvell’s hallowed words – ‘to leave the books in dust’.